AsmitMalviya/olympics_analysis/README.md

 streamlit run app.py
 ```
 This will launch the app in your default web browser.
 If it doesn’t open automatically, navigate to http://localhost:8501.

+## 🚀 Live Demo
+Check out the live version of the app here: Olympics Analysis Dashboard